Welcome to ottawahomesandcondos.com

 We are also involved in residential property management in Ottawa.
 We deal directly with clients who want to list their property to rent, and also who need a property manager.

-There were 144 condos sold in December 2014 as compared to 145 condos in 2013.
-A decrease of 0.7% in number of condo units sold.
+There were 228 condos sold in March 2015 as compared to 245 condos in 2014.
+A decrease of 6.9% in number of condo units sold.
 Typical of the current market, with lots of inventory for the buyer to shop around.

 Ottawa is one of the most stable real estate markets in Canada.
 Prices remain steady in Condos, residential units and multi-units, although volume is experiencing slight declines, particularly in condo sales.
 Re-visit Ottawa Homes and Condos for all the latest updates!
 We have some great listings on our featured listings page; New real estate listings on the market!